BatedUrGonnaDie/salty_bot/README.md

 `!blacklist` allows you to take away the ability for a user to use commands.
 Currently this will remove the ability to use the bot at all, so please be careful.

-`!whitelist` will removea user from the blacklist.
+`!whitelist` will removes user from the blacklist.

+`!review <type> <decision>` will allow you to review your quotes and puns through chat.
+Use `start` for `<decision>` and that will load them up into the dictionary.
+From there you can use `approve` or `reject` to decide if you like the text.
+Once you have finished reviewing, use `commit` to save the changes to the live file.

 `!restart` will attempt to restart the bot if it gets hung up.
 Note that this will not work if the bot throws an error due to the way Python works.
 Also note that this can break the bot in you channel if Twitch decides to reject the